6 Simple Ways to Tell If Medicare Advantage Is Right For You

 Since Medicare Advantage plans are pay-as-you-go plans, it’s important to understand how comfortable you are with the risk of paying thousands of dollars out of pocket.
 If a major medical event happened, you would be paying quite a bit out of your pocket.

-With a Medicare Supplement, for instance, you’re paying the same monthly premium each month and do not experience any out-of-pocket costs at all, and if you do, it’s generally the Part B deductible which is less than $200.
+With a Medicare Supplement Plan G, for instance, you’re paying the same monthly premium each month, and your only other expense is the Part B deductible, which is $240 in 2024.

 Many are more comfortable with the predictability of a Medicare Supplement, while others want to take the gamble of a Medicare Advantage plan.
-If you are very healthy and are comfortable with the potential risk of out-of-pocket costs, you may also be a great for the Medicare Medical Savings Account.
+If you are very healthy and are comfortable with the potential risk of out-of-pocket costs, an MA plan may be right for you.

 In any case, risk profile is one of the most important factors to consider if you want to look into Medicare Advantage plans.